buzzqw/TUS/OBSS/markdown-separati/en/33-movement-and-transport.md

 A creature with a Burrowing speed can dig tunnels through the earth, but not through rock unless the descriptive text says otherwise.
 Creatures cannot charge or run while burrowing.

-Most burrowing creatures do not leave tunnels that other creatures can use (either because the material they burrow through fills in the tunnel behind them or because they don't actually displace material when they burrow), see the individual creature's description for details.
+Most burrowing creatures do not leave tunnels that other creatures can use (either because the material they burrow through fills in the tunnel behind them or because they don' \*\*t actually displace material when they burrow), see the individual creature' \*\*s description for details.

 ### Walking - Land Speed